 From time to time users may be presented with an error message in the course of making a reservation.
 These may be caused by a temporary technical issue, a hotel policy constraint, or by some issue regarding customer input.
 Usually the issue is clearly identified by the message, for example Invalid Credit Card Number, but there are other cases where the message may be somewhat vague or ambiguous.
 Below are some examples of ambiguous messages, with explanations and suggested responses.
 Of course, please feel free to report any problems to us directly (email@example.com).

 UNABLE TO PROCESS

-This can be caused by a temporary technical issue with the booking system, but is usually limited to the processing of a reservation for a particular hotel.
+This can be caused by a temporary technical issue with the booking system, but is usually limited to the processing of a reservation for a particular hotel and is often an indication that no rooms are available that meet your requirements.
 You can either try to make your reservation again a little later, or choose a different hotel.

 INVALID FORM OF GUARANTEE CHECK HP-DISPLAY